alperen-selcuk/kubernetes-coredns/README.md

     import custom/*.server
 ```

-this Corfile like this. you need to import with wildcard to catch our custom records.
+like this Corefile you need to import to catch our custom records.